adpartin/candle_m14/README.md

 1) Script that generates topN dataset and the data splits (build_topN.py)
 2) Script that trains NN model (main_m14.py)

-Script (1) requires to have a folder called ./data with certain files.
+Script (1) requires to have a folder called `./data` with certain files.
-You can just copy the folder /vol/ml/apartin/projects/candle/data to the main dir.
+You can just copy the folder `/vol/ml/apartin/projects/candle/data` to the main dir.

 First, run script (1) as follows:
 ```
 python build_topN.py --top_n 21 --format parquet --labels
 ```
-This will create a dir `./top21_data`
+This will create dir called `./top21_data`

-Then, run script (2) to train with SGD:
+Next, run script (2) to train with SGD:
 ```
 python main_m14.py --dirpath top21_data --opt sgd
 ```
-This will create dir `./top21_out`.
+This will create dir called `./top21_out`.
 Inside `top21_out`, you'll find a dir for this specific run.

-Or, run script (2) to train with CLR:
+Then, run script (2) to train with CLR:
 ```
 python main_m14.py --dirpath top21_data --clr_mode trng1
 ```

+Finally, you'll need to use some post-processing code to generate the master plots.
+You can find it `notebooks/post_proc.ipynb`.
+Note that this notebook still requires some cleaning.